Instant decision credit cards

 Your approval time for these credit cards will depend on the information you provide.
 Typically a decision is instant or near instant, and you’ll receive it within a few minutes of completing your application.
 In some cases, more information will be required and it may take longer.

 What is an instant approval credit card?

 The word “instant approval credit card” is slightly misleading, as you’re never guaranteed an instant approval.
-If you have a lower credit score, have made an error on your application or not provided all the required information, it could delay the application process.
+If you have a lower credit score, made an error on your application or not provided all the required information, it could delay the application process.
 In this instance, the provider will let you know if there’s more information they require when considering your eligibility.